Salsa Celtica’s synthesis of Latin American Salsa with Scottish and Irish traditional music has taken the band on a remarkable journey.

 A live album, En Vivo En El Norte (2010), featuring guest roles for Altan’s melodeon player Dermot Byrne and New York salsa trombonist Joe De Jesus, who has played with everyone from Tito Puente to David Byrne, captured the band’s amazing energy in concert.

-2014 saw Salsa Celtica release their 5th studio album, The Tall Islands, to public and critical acclaim.
-The group finally got the chance to play their first and much awaited concerts in Colombia, which were a huge success and they were very proud that their gig at last summers Glastonbury Festival won Latin concert of the year at the prestigious Lukas awards.
+In 2014, Salsa Celtica released their 5th studio album, The Tall Islands, with new material composed and developed on the “back to roots” “Village Hall” tour of Scotland’s Highlands and Islands.
+The band dug deep into their collective Celtic and Latino DNA to distil a rich and soulful collection of tunes.
+The Tall Island was met with public and critical acclaim and the band embarked on a UK and European tour to promote the new record.
+Also in 2014 Salsa Celtica finally got the chance to play their first and much awaited concerts in Colombia, the gigs were a huge success and are set to return for a full national tour in the near future.
+The band were very proud that their appearance at Glastonbury Festival won Latin concert of the year at the prestigious Lukas awards.